While psychotherapists come from many different backgrounds and practice in various settings, they all benefit from initial and ongoing training.

 ABC Radio National’s All in the Mind with Lynne Malcolm explores mental health with a strong scientific influence, discussing topics including neuroscience and how to manage workplace bullying.

 Each episode is packed with science, providing insight into both the mind and the physical brain.

 The Reflections on Shame episode featuring coach and neuroscientist Dr. Alex Korb is a fascinating discussion on how we experience shame in today’s digital age.

 4. Shrink Rap Radio

 Shrink Rap Radio, winner of the APA Presidential Award for Pioneering Psychology Podcast, is presented by Dr. David Van Nuys, professor of psychology at Sonoma State University.

-There are over 700 podcasts, covering every aspect of mental health, from self-confidence to motivation, and includes interviews with therapists, psychologists, and academics.
+With over 700 episodes, the podcast covers every aspect of mental health from self-confidence to motivation and includes interviews with therapists, psychologists, and academics.

 Listen to this episode for a fuller understanding of what separates Effortless Being from an effortful existence.